Great Yarmouth (constituency): Current (from 1983)

 Thorpe St Andrew was transferred to Norwich North and remaining western parts to the new constituency of Mid Norfolk.
 Gained a small area from the abolished Suffolk constituency of Lowestoft, including Bradwell, which had been transferred to Norfolk as a result of the local government reorganisation of 1974, as laid out in the Local Government Act 1972.

-The boundaries were unchanged by the 2023 Periodic Review of Westminster constituencies.
+The boundaries were unchanged by the 2023 review of Westminster constituencies.

 Members of Parliament

 Great Yarmouth borough

 Great Yarmouth was a 2-seat constituency until 1868 when it was disenfranchised.
 It was recreated for the 1885 general election as a single-seat constituency.